YB142/Horiseon-Website/README.md

-# first-challenge
+# The Horiseon Website
-first weeks challenge
+This was my first week's challenge in the Georgia Tech coding bootcamp.